-Can I apply for WIA funds with you?
+Can I apply for WIOA funds with you?

-No. You will need to do this at Vancouver WorkSource Town Plaza or Kelso WorkSource.
+No. You will need to do this at Vancouver WorkSource or Cowlitz/Wahkiakum WorkSource in Kelso.

-How do I apply for training funds and/or WIA scholarships for training?
+How do I apply for training funds and/or WIOA scholarships for training?

-The Vancouver WorkSource Town Plaza holds an information session the 1st and 3rd Thursday of the month at 3pm.
-The session will provide you with an overview of services and give you the next steps in signing up for WIA.
+The session will provide an overview of services and give you the next steps in signing up for WIOA.
 In addition, both the Vancouver and Kelso offices allow you the oppportunity to come in and meet with an Employment Specialist to discuss training options.
-An Employment Specialist will first review your employment and education history as well as your skills and qualifications.
-If training may be an option, the Employment Specialist will refer you to WIA.
+An Employment Specialist will review your employment and education history as well as your skills and qualifications.
+If training may be an option, the Employment Specialist will refer you to WIOA.

-I was denied/deemed ineligible for WIA funds.
+I was denied/deemed ineligible for WIOA funds.
 What do I do now?

-There are several factors that are reviewed before opportunities for retraining are determined.
-The WIA program is a federal program that provides services to job seekers such as job search assistance, and when necesary, training and/or skill upgrades.
+Several factors are reviewed before opportunities for retraining are determined.
+The WIOA program is a federal program that provides services to job seekers such as job search assistance, and when necessary, training and/or skill upgrades.

-Training is not an entitlement of the WIA program.
-This program is based on eligibility; once enrolled, the job seeker and Employment Specialist formulate an individual employment plan to meet their self-defined goals.
-If a job seeker is denied funding for training, the job seeker will receive reasons for denial (i.e. it may be that the job seeker needs to reapply for funding the following quarter; the customer has in-demand skills; or WIA will provide intensive job search assistance) and be provided with the next steps in providing assistance.
-If the job seeker would like additional information he/she can contact the Training Manager at firstname.lastname@example.org
+Training is not an entitlement of the WIOA program.
+This program is based on eligibility.
+Once enrolled, the job seeker and Employment Specialist formulate an individual employment plan to meet their self-defined goals.
+If a job seeker is denied funding for training, the job seeker will receive reasons for denial (i.e. it may be the job seeker needs to reapply for funding the following quarter; the customer has in-demand skills; or WIA will provide intensive job search assistance) and be provided with the next steps in providing assistance.
+If the job seeker would like additional information he/she can contact the Training Manager at firstname.lastname@example.org.

 I have a complaint about how my case was handled at WorkSource; who do I talk to?

-If you have a complaint regarding how your case was handled, please contact the WIA Supervisor.
-In Vancouver, the contact information is email@example.com; and in Kelso, the contact information is firstname.lastname@example.org.
+If you have a complaint regarding how your case was handled, please contact the WIOA Supervisor.
+In Vancouver, contact email@example.com.
+In Kelso, contact firstname.lastname@example.org.

 I am a veteran and need training and job search assistance.
-Who do I talk to and what programs are available for me?
+Whom do I talk to and what programs are available for me?